 There are seven exterior intakes on this helmet, so you are going to be getting plenty of ventilation for hot and aggressive riding conditions.
 The only issue with this feature is that you cannot turn off or close any of the vents.
 One of the biggest shortcomings with vents that don’t close is that the LS2 Pioneer is pretty limited in terms of weather and seasonality.
 If you kick up a dust or ride through a cloud burst, there’s a good chance that some of that debris is going to make its way inside the bucket.
 Thinking about riding this in the rain?
 We wouldn’t recommend it.
 Those vents are going to let in all kinds of falling rain and moisture that you kick up from the road or the track.

 If you take out the comfort liner, you can see that there is nothing exceptionally notable or unique about the ventilation on the inside of the helmet.
 The vents and interior allow for enough airflow, but LS2 wasn’t really getting outside of the box with the interior ventilation or circulation with the Pioneer.
 The ventilation on this helmet makes it great for riding during the summer and hot, dry weather conditions, but completely excludes it from being a year-round or multi-season helmet.

 Safety-wise, the LS2 Pioneer meets ECE and DOT standards.
-It gives you adequate safety without sacrificing comfort, and all at a reasonably lightweight.
+With its Kinetic Polymer Alloy (KPA) shell, you get adequate safety without sacrificing comfort, and all at a reasonably light weight.

 What are the biggest takeaways from the LS2 Pioneer?